abpio/abp-commercial-docs/en/modules/openiddict.md

 # OpenIddict Module

-This module provides integration and management functionality for Identity Server;
+This module provides integration and management functionality for the OpenIddict library;

 * Built on the [OpenIddict-core](https://github.com/openiddict/openiddict-core) library.
-* Manage **Application** and **API resources** in the system.
+* Manage **Application** and **API scopes** in the system.
 * Set **permissions** for clients.
-* Manage **API resources**

-See [the module description page](https://commercial.abp.io/modules/Volo.openiddict.Ui) for an overview of the module features.
+See [the module description page](https://commercial.abp.io/modules/Volo.OpenIddict) for an overview of the module features.

 ## How to Install

 OpenIddict is pre-installed in [the startup templates](../Startup-Templates/Index) from version 6.0.0-rc1.
 So, no need to manually install it.
+You can also migrate your existing application by following the [Migrating to OpenIddict Step by Step Guide](../migration-guides/openIddict-step-by-step).

 ## Packages